telerik/docs-seed/README.md

 * A folder on a shared network location that the build can access, and that contains the `.dll` and `.xml` files you want generated.

 * The assets for building the API reference in your repo.
-You can start by copying existing assets, for example, [from Winforms](https://github.com/telerik/winforms-docs/tree/master/_assetsApi).
-Note that the templates are plain HTML for the time being, so you must keep them in sync with your actual repo code manually: update the footer template with the generated HTML of your own docs, make sure the search template can reach the scripts it needs (can be an issue mostly if you have cache busting enabled in your own repo).
+You can start by copying existing assets, for example, [from WinForms](https://github.com/telerik/winforms-docs/tree/master/_assetsApi).
+Note that the templates are plain HTML for the time being, so you must keep them in sync with your repo code manually: update the footer template with the generated HTML of your own docs, make sure the search template can reach the scripts it needs (can be an issue if you have cache busting enabled in your own repo).
 Also, update the `index.md` file to have the contents suitable for your case.
 Keep them updated if you change your own repo as well.

-* An `MSBuild` step in your content repo builds that will take the binaries, xml files and content repo, build the HTML files for the API ref, and copy them to the `_site/api` folder in your content repo.
+* An `MSBuild` step in your content repo builds that will take the binaries, XML files and content repo, build the HTML files for the API ref, and copy them to the `_site/api` folder in your content repo.

     This build is executed through the [`_buildApi/BuildApiReference.proj`](https://github.com/telerik/docs-seed/blob/master/_buildApi/BuildApiReference.proj) file.
 For example, in the VS command prompt: `msbuild.exe BuildApiReference.proj /p:LatestBinariesPath=\\\\someNetworkServer\MySourceFiles;DocsRepoName=blazor-docs;DocumentationBaseUrl=https://docs.telerik.com/blazor-ui;DocsRepoApiAssetsFolder=_assetsApi;HasApiFilter=true`.

-     >note Depending on the machine culture, you might need to use a comma `,` instead of a semi-colon `;` otherwise you will get a _DocsRepoName is not defined_ error
+     >note Depending on the machine culture, you might need to use a comma `,` instead of a semi-colon `;` otherwise you will get a `DocsRepoName is not defined` error
            ```
            (CheckRequiredProperties target) ->
               D:\DocsSeed\_buildApi\BuildApiReference.proj(26,5): error : DocsRepoName is not defined (Ex. winforms-docs)